Academic Programs and Supports

-Through the School of Graduate Studies, you can set your ideas in motion and create an impact on the world.
+The School of Graduate Studies welcomes and encourages applications from Indigenous candidates.
+You can set your ideas in motion and create an impact on the world.
 You can choose from 120 graduate degree programs in more than 50 departments and centres of research.

 Queen’s offers a variety of services to help you achieve your goals at university.
 The following are some of the academic services you can access at Queen’s.

-The Queen’s Learning Commons is a meeting place that’s also a hub of services that supports your academic success.
+The Queen’s Learning Commons is a meeting place that is also a hub of services that supports your academic success.
 You can access several resources, workshops and seminars to improve your skills, as well as one-on-one professional consultations.